Presidents Cup Competition

 For the Presidents Cup, any team registered with US Youth Soccer through VYSA and playing in a recognized league may apply.
 VYSA only recognizes VYSA travel leagues for the Presidents Cup competition.

-U15, U16 and U17 teams..Because the State Cup games will be played in the same season as the Presidents Cup (Fall) teams who have been eliminated from State Cup before Presidents Cup brackets are released may petition to enter the Presidents Cup after the application deadline.
+15U, 16U, 17U and 18U teams..Because the State Cup games will be played in the same season as the Presidents Cup (Fall) teams who have been eliminated from State Cup before Presidents Cup brackets are released may petition to enter the Presidents Cup after the application deadline.
 The petition must be made by calling the Presidents Cup Chairman with the request.
 All requests will be considered and no request is guaranteed.

-Teams who participate in the round of 16 of State Cup or participate in the National League or the Regional Leagues are not eligible to participate in the Presidents Cup.
+(3) In State Associations where player registrations are 25,000 or larger during the immediately preceding seasonal year, teams who participate in the round of 16 or one of the top 16 teams in a State Cup or State Championships competitions, or participated in the National League or the most competitive division of the respective regional league, are not eligible to participate in the National Presidents Cup.

 Teams who apply under these guidelines will be accepted.
-If no teams apply in any one of the age groups from U12 throught U17, both boys and girls, VYSA reserves the right to decide the additional format to be used to choose the team(s) that will represent Virginia in the Regional Competition, May 2017.
+If no teams apply in any one of the age groups from 12U throught 18U, both boys and girls, VYSA reserves the right to decide the additional format to be used to choose the team(s) that will represent Virginia in the Regional Competition, June 2018.
 This is to fulfill the obligation to the Region and the Presidents Cup Regional Competition.

 Eligibility Rule Violations